Abhiswain97/Hindi-Character-Recognition/README.md

 ## Running the app locally:

-I also have a streamlit app you can run locally.
+You can run the streamlit and gradio app locally.

 1. Install the requirements: `pip install -r requirements.txt`